The Law Behind Baldwin's Tragedy - October 25th, Hour 2

 Well, he denies that they did it.

-I mean, and it's just Not true.
+I mean, and it's just not true.

-Oh, I it's just not true.
+No, it's just not true.

-I can tell you there are emails from back in February of 2020 that indicated that there was a real concern about gain of function uh uh research that was going on in Wuhan, and Dr. Fauci was part of those emails.
+I can tell you there are emails from back in February of 2020 that indicated that there was a real concern about gain of function research that was going on in Wuhan.

-You know, now maybe he can say by the way, there was one on January 31st that that uh pointed out specifically that it looked like one of the genomes in the sequence of coronavirus.
+By the way, there was one on January 31st that that pointed out specifically that it looked like one of the genomes in the sequence of coronavirus.

 Oh, and that's exactly right.

-We need to make sure that and indeed within days the narrative was changed.
+We need to make sure that, and indeed, within days, the narrative was changed.

 I can tell you the other thing.

-Dr. Fauci never spelled out any of this when he was in uh the Oval Office with President Trump.
+Dr. Fauci never spelled out any of this when he was in the Oval Office with President Trump.

 In fact, it was President Trump that kept saying we need to hold China accountable.

-And uh now what we see is Dr. Fauci with Joe Biden and them.
+And now what we see is Dr. Fauci with Joe Biden and them, they want to give China a pass.

-It's time that we hold them accountable, and it's time that we hold Dr. Fauci accountable.
+And it's time that we hold Dr. Fauci accountable.

-I don't think they'll hold China or Russia accountable by the looks of it, because I think the whole family's compromised, and that's a whole different issue for a different day.
+I don't think they'll hold China or Russia accountable by the looks of it because I think the whole family's compromised and that's a whole different issue for a different day.

-Uh Mark Meadows with us, uh former chief of staff of President Trump.
+Mark Meadows with us, former chief of staff of President Trump, his new book is coming out soon.

 It's called The Chief's Chief.

-If you want a first edition copy, we have a link on Hannity.com.
+If you want a first edition copy, we have a link on Hannity.com and it's discounted, by the way, on Amazon if you want to get the real inside scoop.

 This is actually from somebody that was there, not talking to a hearsay anonymous source like most every other book.

-Um, but it's called the Chiefs Chief Hannity.com.
+But it's called The Chiefs Chief, Hannity.com.

 Mark Meadows, thanks for being with us.